LLNL/sundials/doc/arkode/SphinxDocs/guide/source/ARKStep_f_interface/Usage.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-FARKODE supplies additional routines to specify optional advanced inputs to the :c:func:`ARKode()` solver.
+FARKODE supplies additional routines to specify optional advanced inputs to the :c:func:`ARKStepEvolve()` solver.
 These are summarized below, and the user is referred to their C routine counterparts for more complete information.